gumaerc-testorg/21g.501-fall-2019/content/pages/in-class-activities-assignments-and-quizzes.md

 (2) Write down the time you hear.

-(3) Based on the conversation you hear, answer the questions in English (Same format as [Listening Comprehension Exercise](http://genki-assistant.mit.edu/cgi-bin/opendrill.cgi?blueprintid=369)).
+(3) Based on the conversation you hear, answer the questions in English (Same format as {{% resource_link "1d158479-7f6f-44da-9062-8416469cbbc2" "Listening Comprehension Exercise" %}}).

 (4) What would you say in Japanese in the following situation?
-Write your answers in Roman letters (same format as [Situational Usage Exercise](http://genki-assistant.mit.edu/cgi-bin/opendrill.cgi?blueprintid=282)).
+Write your answers in Roman letters (same format as {{% resource_link "9ca076d4-19c1-4dc5-aa29-54e2a8d896e8" "Situational Usage Exercise" %}}).

 {{< tdclose >}}